Board of Directors calls for coalition with broad support

-The new Bestuur of Directors installed.
-On Wednesday, March 29, the Bestuur of Directors met Bestuur of Directors the first time.
+The new Board of Directors has taken office.
+On Wednesday, 29 March, the Board of Directors met for the first time.
 During this meeting, the board members were also sworn in.
 Each director took the oath or made a declaration and promise.
-Each director took the oath or made a declaration and promise.
-Van der Schaaf concluded the swearing-in ceremony with congratulations and emphasized that it is a great honor and responsibility to serve on the Noorderzijlvest Board of Directors from today onwards: "Our work concerns water, but you are there for the people."
+Van der Schaaf concluded the swearing-in ceremony with congratulations and emphasised that it is a great honour and responsibility to serve on the Noorderzijlvest Board of Directors from today onwards: "Our work concerns water, but you are there for the people."

 The new board consists of